 Feeling guilty will not help you get closer to the person you want to be or hitting your goals.
 In fact, it takes up energy that you can use to focus on what you should be proud of!

 It’s important to remember that even though you are not where you want to be, you are not where you used to be and that is the most important lesson that I’ve learned in life.
+Focus on developing good habits and quitting the toxic ones!
 Be happy about your progress and thank yourself for all that you have done and will continue to do.

-How has kicking certain habits helped you live a happier and healthier life?
+How has kicking toxic habits helped you live a happier and healthier life?